Best Online Casinos in Canada 2021 🍁

 Furthermore, the Canada-based Kahnawake Gaming Commission (KGC) is one of the world’s largest online casino licensing jurisdictions.
 The KGC is located in Kahnawake Mohawk Territory, just outside of Montreal, Quebec.

-This licensing jurisdiction now regulates over 250 online casinos.
+This licensing jurisdiction now regulates over 250 internet casino websites.
 It’s never faced any serious legal challenges despite technically operating on Canadian soil.

-The KCG maintains that its sovereign location gives it the right to license online casinos in Canada.
+The KCG maintains that its sovereign location gives it the right to license Canadian casino sites.

 No federal law states that the act of gambling online is illegal.
 Therefore, gamblers aren’t breaking any laws by playing online casino games for real money.